mhaidarhanif/rewinds/README.md

 # then edit `.env` as you prefer
 ```

-Or use [Doppler](https://doppler.com) CLI to manage them:
+Or use [Doppler](https://doppler.com) CLI or [Dotenv](https://dotenv.org) CLI to manage them:

 ```sh
 doppler secrets download --no-file --format env > .env
 ```

 > ⚠️ Make sure to setup the environment variables here, on Vercel, or on your preferred deployment target.
 Otherwise the app will break on production.
-That's why Doppler is recommended and there are some preset strings in the `.env.example` which you can copy directly.
+That's why Doppler or Dotenv are recommended to manage them easily.
+There are also some preset strings in the `.env.example` which you can copy directly.

 ## Prisma ORM and Database Connection